How to Use this Course for High School Credit

 - Perform what you have memorized for an audience.

 - Finish reading and doing all the activities from How to Teach Your Children Shakespeare.

 - Read, watch, or do other suggestions listed in the Appendix section of this course.

 Keep track of how much time is spent on each activity (reading, watching, writing, etc.) with the Log Sheet.

-*There is some disagreement on how many hours are needed to constitute a half-credit.
+*There is some disagreement about how many hours are needed to constitute a half-credit.
 Ninety hours is on the high end.
 Some would say 60 or 75 hours is enough.